json-schema-org/understanding-json-schema/source/reference/regular_expressions.rst

 The :ref:`pattern <pattern>` and `patternProperties` keywords use regular expressions to express constraints.
-The regular expression syntax used is from Javascript (`ECMA 262
+The regular expression syntax used is from JavaScript (`ECMA 262
 <http://www.ecma-international.org/publications/standards/Ecma-262.htm>`__,
 specifically).
 However, that complete syntax is not widely supported, therefore it is recommended that you stick to the subset of that